valyu-network/valyu-did/Valyu-DID-Method.md

 ##### Overview
 To read or resolve a did:valyu identifier, utilize the DID resolution service provided by the open-source Valyu-DID software, available in [VALYU-DID](www.github/valyu-network/ValyuDID).
 ##### Prerequisites
-- Ensure all prerequisites outlined in the [DID-CREATION-ALGORITHM](www.github/valyu-network/ValyuDID/Valyu-DID-Method.md#DID-creation-algorithm) are met, as the setup for reading DIDs uses the same environment.
+- Ensure all prerequisites outlined in [DID Creation Algorithm](https://github.com/valyu-network/valyu-did/blob/main/Valyu-DID-Method.md#DID-creation-algorithm) are met, as the setup for reading DIDs uses the same environment.
 ##### Steps
-1. Follow steps 1 and 2 described in /DID-creation-algorithm
+1. Complete steps 1 and 2 from [DID Creation Algorithm](https://github.com/valyu-network/valyu-did/blob/main/Valyu-DID-Method.md#DID-creation-algorithm) to set up the Docker environment and run the Valyu-DID container.
-2. Once the container is running, you can resolve a `did:valyu` value into it's corresponding DID Document by calling the /resolveDID endpoint
+2. With the container running, invoke the /resolveDID endpoint to resolve a `did:valyu` identifier into its corresponding DID document.

-**Note:** The API endpoints have thorough documentation, you can find the Postman collection in the Github repository under the /postman directory
+**Note:** Again, the API is well-documented with a Postman collection available in the repository to facilitate interaction with the endpoint, you can find the Postman collection in [VALYU-DID](www.github/valyu-network/ValyuDID) under the /postman directory

 ### Update
 This method does not *currently* support updating the DID document

 ### Deactivate
-This method does not support deactivating the DID document
+This method does not *currently* support deactivating the DID document

 ## Security and Privacy Considerations
 When implementing and using the `did:valyu` method, there are several security and privacy considerations to be aware of to ensure expected and legitimate behaviour.